abearman/sparrow-dev/research/drone_simulator.md

 ## ArduCopter Simulator
 How to use SITL (Software In The Loop) on Mac, using Vagrant.
 This document is a summary of the information we've collected on how to run a Copter simulator through the terminal.
-For more information, see the links below.b
+For more information, see the links below.

 #### Relevant links:
 * [Setting up SITL on Linux](http://ardupilot.org/dev/docs/setting-up-sitl-on-linux.html)